Crosby's goal powers Penguins past Flyers, 5-1 - NewsBreak

-Sidney Crosby scored a power-play goal and the Pittsburgh Penguins beat the Philadelphia Flyers 5-1 on Saturday.

-Crosby scored the 86th game-winning goal of his NHL career.
-He moved past Glenn Anderson and Marian Hossa and into a tie with Pierre Turgeon, Daniel Sedin and Joe Sakic for 25th place in league history.

-Pittsburgh led 2-1 thanks to Crosby's tally until Jason Zucker’s goal at 14:24 of the third period.
-Zucker, who redirected a Marcus Pettersson shot between Carter Hart’s pads, has 10 goals in the last 12 games.
+Pittsburgh led 2-1 until Jason Zucker's goal at 14:24 of the third period.
+Zucker, who redirected a Marcus Pettersson shot between Carter Hart's pads, has 10 goals in the last 12 games.

-“I just think we’re trying to play the game the right way,” Penguins coach Mike Sullivan said.
-“I thought the guys were locked in.
-I thought they played hard in the third.”

 Rickard Rakell scored first, Crosby scored the go-ahead goal in the second period, Jake Guentzel added an empty net goal and Mikael Granlund scored his first with Pittsburgh in the final minute.
 The Penguins, who are battling for a wild-card playoff berth, rebounded from a tough loss Thursday against the New York Islanders, in which they blew a two-goal lead in the final five minutes.